Faruk-Hossain-1101/chatbot/README.md

     ```
     pip install -r requirements.txt
     ```
-4. Create a .env from example.env and add the appropriate value
+4. **Create a .env from example.env and add the appropriate value**

+   - Note: Make sure restart your terminal

 5. **Run the application:**
     ```